nikvoronin/FunSokoban/README.md

 **System requirements:** Windows 10 x64, .NET Desktop Runtime 9.0.\
 Linux and macOS are also supported with the corresponding .NET runtime.

+⚠️ For the best experience, use a modern UTF-8 terminal with emoji support, such as Windows Terminal (wt).

 For the initial AI-generated prototype, check out the [vibe-coding](https://github.com/nikvoronin/FunSokoban/tree/vibe-coding) branch.
 It includes the vibe-code and the complete prompt history.

 ```plain